prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-Integration.md

 ---

-# Integrating the iOS SDK with your project
+# Code Integration for iOS

 ## CocoaPods integration

-To download and integrate the Rendering Module into your project using CocoaPods, add the following line to your project’s podfile:
+Rendering is an essential part of Prebid SDK, so you just need to integrate it:

 ```
-pod 'PrebidMobile/Rendering'
+pod 'PrebidMobile'
 ```

-If you integrate Prebid Rendering Module with GAM or MoPub add these pods respectively
+If you need to integrate Prebid with GAM or MoPub add these pods respectively

 ```
 # + Google Ad Manager (optional)